What We Do

 Partner with Other Social Service Organizations

-First Immanuel works in partnership with Paw Salvation and the Travis Manion Foundation.
+First Immanuel works in partnership with Paw Salvation and the Pilsen Food Pantry.
 We share our facilities and our members volunteer their help with programs and initiatives.
-If you know of an organization that might benefit from partnering with First Immanuel, share your ideas with Vicar Anne or our President, Carol Emmons.
+If you know of an organization that might benefit from partnering with First Immanuel, share your ideas with Pastor Anne or our President, Carol Emmons.

 Stephen’s Ministers/Spiritual Care Visitors

 Stephen Ministers are lay congregation members trained to provide one-to-one care to those experiencing a difficult time in life, such as grief, divorce, job loss, chronic or terminal illness, or relocation.
 Spiritual Care Visitors are lay congregation members trained to provide spiritual care to the sick.
-Talk to Vicar Anne if you have an interest in either one of these ministries.
+Click here for more information about these ministries, or talk to Vicar Anne if you have an interest in joining either one of these ministries, or would like to be connected with a Stephen Minister or Spiritual Care Visitor.

 Children’s Message